Back to Blog

 Man facing a window sat at a desk

-Although tenants must be allowed ‘peaceful enjoyment’ of their home, there are certain times when we legitimately need to speak to them, such as:
+Tenants must be allowed 'peaceful enjoyment' of their rental home, but there are times when we legitimately need to speak to them, such as:

-We consider it an essential part of our management service to maintain a good line of communication with our tenants and it’s very rare for them to ignore us.
-If it does happen, though, here are some key things to know and steps we (and you) can take:
+We consider maintaining a good line of communication with our tenants essential to our management services, and it's very rare for them to ignore us.

-1. Make sure every method of communication has been tried: phone, email and hand-delivered letter
+2. Ensure that every method of contact has been exhausted, including phone, email and hand delivered letters.

-2. Keep a detailed paper trail, so you can prove you have been reasonable in your efforts to make contact
+3. Keep a detailed paper trail as proof you have been reasonable in your efforts to make contact.

-5. If trying to contact them about a late rent payment, remember you can serve them with a Section 8 as soon as they’re two months late.
-If they pay monthly, that’s one month and one day from the first missed payment.
-Send one copy of the notice via email, requesting a ‘read receipt’ and deliver a hard copy via recorded mail
+5. If the tenant is behind on rent payments, remember you can serve them with a Section 8 as soon as they're two months late.
+If they pay monthly, that can be as soon as one month and one day from the first missed payment.
+Send a copy of the Section 8 notice via email, requesting a 'read receipt' and deliver another hard copy via mail.

-6. Your tenant has the legal right to refuse entry to the property, even if trying to arrange access to carry out repairs.
-So, if they’re ignoring you/ourselves, this has to be interpreted as refusing to give permission.
+6. Tenants have the legal right to refuse entry to the property, even if you're trying to arrange access to carry out repairs.
+If they’re ignoring you/ourselves, this has to be interpreted as refusing to give permission.
 In this case, send them an email and letter clearly stating:

 1. why you’re trying to get hold of them